How solar panels work

 The question we need to ask is — what is it that makes certain materials insulators, conductors or semiconductors?
 It all comes back to atoms, their electrons and how they are set up in the atom.

-Valency and Conductivity
+Valency and conductivity

-When an outer shell is completely full, the atom does not let heat or electricity move through it easily.
+When an outer shell is full, the atom does not let heat or electricity move through it easily.
 These are insulators.

 For materials that are good at conducting, i.e. metals, there are only one, two or three electrons in the outer shell.
-We call the electrons in the outer shells of atoms the valent electrons.
+We call the electrons in the outer shells of atoms the valence electrons.

-Electric Field
+Electric field

 An electric field is a region around a charged particle, for example, an electron, where it can exert a force on another charged particle.

-If the poles of the two magnets are opposing, you will feel a force pulling them toward each other.
+If the poles of the two magnets are opposite, you will feel a force pulling them toward each other.
 Likewise, if you bring two magnets together where both poles are the same, you will feel them repel each other.
 We call the space between the two magnets where they can exert a force on each other the magnetic field.

 It is the same for electric charge.
 When you have two opposing charges separated by a distance, the charges exert a force on each other, and the region between them is the electric field.

 Suppose you connect a wire (a conducting material) between the two sides.
-In that case, electrons will travel through the wire due to the attractive pull over to the opposing charge.
+In that case, electrons will travel through the wire due to the attractive pull-over to the opposing charge.
 We call this flow of charge an electric current.

-If some device, like a toaster, is also part of that circuit, electrons will pass through it.
-They will lose some of their energy to that device.
+If a device, such as a toaster, is part of the circuit, electrons will pass through it.They will lose some of their energy to that device.
 In other words, the device will receive power from the electrons.

 Essentially, this is how batteries and other electrical circuits work.